Svalorzen/CppCopyProposal/README.md

 [N3515](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2013/n3515.pdf),
 [N3741](https://isocpp.org/files/papers/n3741.pdf)).
 These typedefs are named *opaque typedefs*, and these papers try to explore and define exactly the behavior that such typedefs should and would have when used to create new types.
-In particular, the keywords `public`, `protected` and `private` are used in order to create a specific relation with the original type and how is the new type allowed to be cast back to the original type or be used in its place during overloads.
+In particular, the keywords `public`, `protected` and `private` are used in order to create a specific relation with the original type to determine how the new type is allowed to be cast back to the original type or be used in its place during overloads.

-This document shares many of the the same principles, for example (quoting from N3741):
+This document shares many of the same principles, for example (quoting from N3741):

 > - Consistent with restrictions imposed on analogous relationships such as